From Prison to Prince

 Cows were especially significant in Egypt because the cow was the emblem of Isis the goddess of fertility.

-In the "Book of the dead" the main holy book of ancient Egypt, the god of vegetation Orisis, is represented by a bull accompanied by 7 cows.
-So cows were a significant religious symbol in Egypt and a dream that had such startling imagery involving cows would have seemed significant.
+In the "Book of the dead" the main holy book of ancient Egypt, the god of vegetation Orisis, is represented by a bull accompanied by seven cows.
+Cows, therefore, were a significant religious symbol in Egypt and a dream that had such startling imagery involving cows would have seemed significant.

 Also, the dream about the crops had impact because Egypt, with its fertile lands near the Nile, was considered the granary to the ancient world.
 The dreams, although physically impossible, seemed so real that when he awoke the Pharaoh was relieved to see that he was only dreaming.